 - Appropriate shoes that are fastened or tied (no flip-flops) must be worn while students are on school grounds or involved in school activities. - Clothing shall not be of a style to cause overexposure that would disrupt the educational process.
-No under garments can be showing.
-Spaghetti straps, off the shoulder tops, halter tops and tube tops are not permitted. - Shorts must have an inseam measuring at least 5 inches
+No under garments can be shown.
+Spaghetti straps, off the shoulder tops, halter tops, tube tops, and bare midriffs are not permitted. - Shorts and skirts may be worn as weather permits but must be mid-thigh length or longer.